hapax/hapax.github.io/assets/chandra.md

 ### 2.2.
 Electrons on a circle <a id="sec-2-2" name="sec-2-2"></a>

-Bohr's model is a useful illustration of how to calculate energy levels.
+Bohr's insights were revolutionary, provide the first working quantum-mechanical model of the atom.
-But the calculation only works for a *single* electron.
+But his model only describes some orbits of a *single* electron.
-Once we start adding more, the electrons repel, and things become dramatically more complicated.
-In other words, an atom is not a Fermi gas!
-Rather than trying to derive chemistry from first principles, we will ignore all these difficulties, and streamline Bohr and de Broglie's insights into something we can use.

-Another complication in hydrogen is the existence of different radii $r_n$.
+When we add more electrons, things get much more complex!
+We will capitalise on the success of this model, and streamline it even further.
+In particular, one complication we want to do away with is different radii $r_n$ for different orbits.

 Instead, we are going to fix a *single* orbit, of circumference $L = 2\pi r$.
 Then the Bohr-de Broglie quantisation condition becomes